-While we believe that these objections still stand (see also cit), there has been almost no attempt to take on and criticize the inductive risk argument as a generalized claim against the epistemic self-sufficiency of science-the capacity of science to manage inductive risks without appeal to anything other than its internal standards.
+stand, there has been almost no attempt to take on and criticize the inductive risk argument as a generalized claim against the epistemic self-sufficiency of science-the capacity of science to manage inductive risks without appeal to anything other than its internal standards..
 While steelmanning the inductive risk argument, only a successful criticism of this central and generalized challenge can put this debate finally to rest.
 Arguably this lack is one of the reasons why the inductive risk argument against the value-free ideal still has an intuitive appeal for many.
 This paper attempts to take on this challenge by arguing that the inductive risk argument does not suggest the untenability of the value-free ideal of science any more than what can be inferred from the thesis of fallibilism about scientific knowledge.
 We cannot infer the untenability of the value-free ideal of science merely from fallibilism about knowledge, hence the inductive risk argument fails.
-Moreover, the appeal to social values in judgments of evidential sufficiency would further undermine the justification of scientific inference, and thus makes the problem (if any) simply worse.
+Moreover, appeal to social values in judgments of evidential sufficiency would further undermine the justification of scientific inference, and thus make the problem (if any) simply worse.